Rod Gardner

-Roderick F. Gardner (born October 26, 1977) is a former American college and professional football player who was a wide receiver in the National Football League (NFL) for six seasons.
+Roderick F. Gardner (born October 26, 1977) is an American former professional football player who was a wide receiver in the National Football League (NFL) for six seasons.
+He played college football for the Clemson Tigers.

 College career

 Gardner played college football at Clemson University, where he started as a quarterback and safety on the practice squad (as a true freshman) before switching to wide receiver his sophomore year.
 He was selected as a second team All-ACC during his junior year after setting the school record for catches, yards, and receptions per game.
 His senior year, he not only made first team All-ACC, but was a first team All-American as well.
 In 2000, he was one of the ten finalists for the Biletnikoff Award after posting six touchdowns on 51 receptions and 956 yards.

 Professional career

 Washington Redskins

-Gardner was chosen by the Washington Redskins with the 15th overall selection in the first-round draft pick of the 2001 NFL Draft.
+Gardner was chosen by the Washington Redskins with the 15th overall selection in the first round of the 2001 NFL draft.
 During his rookie year, he was selected as NFC Offensive Player of the Week after a 208-yard, one touchdown performance against the Carolina Panthers.
 His history at quarterback would lead the Redskins to utilize him on trick plays during games; during the 2003 NFL season he was 2-for-3 for 46 yards and two passing touchdowns (to Chad Morton and Trung Canidate).